KingDavid-06/Rpg-Game/README.md

-# "Adventure of Zig"
+# "Snake Game"

-It is An Rpg Game Titled Adventure of Zig in Python.
+It is a Small GUI Game Titled Snake Game in Python.
 This is used for A final Project for a Course CS - 121 Advance Computer Programming.

 ## Features:

-- Arrow Keys: Used for movement
+- Arrow Keys: Movement
-- Space Key: Used for Attack
-- Q and E Key: Used to change Weapon and Power
-- Ctrl Key: Used for Power
+- Enter Key: This Key will be Used when the Game is Over to Start new Game

 ## Authors